buhowski/react-typescript/public/text-data/startup/StartupEN.md

 - Films and games production — as tools for global dissemination of culture and art, satisfying the interests of both creators and the audience
 - The next step — IT and automation with technology integration directly into the journal (the reason for the need of our own place for experiments and development)
 - And only more to come!

-## Details

-Running the magazine and step-by-step strategy implementation are separate projects.
-Examples of ideas can be found here: [Another Dimension](/mvp).

-Key industry products are stages of production, presented as individual scenarios.
-The presentations are available here: [Films](/films), [Video Games](/games).

-At first, this will help gain popularity among the Ukrainian audience, and later — expand to the international level by presenting future projects on the global market.

-The [self-presentation projects](/self-presentation) are pilot stages, possibly without initial funding, serving as the first phases of capability evaluation, which should confirm all declared intentions through feedback.
-They pave the way to launching key ideas and creating the magazine, and will also help attract new investments for at least the next five years.

-### Stages and Needs

-- Foundation — forming a team, launching the self-presentation projects, preliminary evaluation, and initial funding for key projects
-- MVP Development — creating a minimum viable magazine with starter content and functionality
-- Launch and Scaling — analyzing results, improvement, promoting, and attracting larger investments

-The flexibility of my ideas makes them easy to integrate into existing projects — as a modification, a separate project, or a way to scale a company.
-If you share similar interests and are open to collaboration — I’m ready to discuss.
-The vision exists, and theoretically, it works.
-Resources are needed for implementation.

 ## Audience Engagement Mechanism